topolvm/topolvm/docs/user-manual.md

 `parameters` are optional.
 To specify a filesystem type, give `csi.storage.k8s.io/fstype` parameter.
-To specify a device class name to be used, give `topolvm.cybozu.com/device-class` parameter.
+To specify a device-class name to be used, give `topolvm.cybozu.com/device-class` parameter.
-If no `topolvm.cybozu.com/device-class` is specified, the default device class is used.
+If no `topolvm.cybozu.com/device-class` is specified, the default device-class is used.

 Supported filesystems are: `ext4`, `xfs`, and `btrfs`.
 TopoLVM sets the following mount options regardless of `mountOptions`.